numpy/numpy/doc/source/reference/arrays.nditer.rst

 object.
 To modify the array elements, you must specify either read-write or write-only mode.
 This is controlled with per-operand flags.
 The operands may be created as views into the original data with the `WRITEBACKIFCOPY` flag.
-In this case the iterator must be used as a context manager, and the temporary data will be written back to the original array when the `__exit__` function is called.
+In this case the iterator must either

+- be used as a context manager, and the temporary data will be written back to the original array when the `__exit__` function is called.
+- have a call to the iterator's `close` function to ensure the modified data is written back to the original array.

 Regular assignment in Python simply changes a reference in the local or global variable dictionary instead of modifying an existing variable in